Boxing vs. Muay Thai: Who Would Win?

 Can Boxing Beat Muay Thai?

 It will be tough for a boxer to beat a Muay Thai fighter in a fight.
-We have a heap of evidence of boxers trying to fight in mixed rules, but they simply can’t find an answer for the kicks.
-The range of the legs is much longer, and the boxer cannot enter into a range where he is the most dangerous.
+We have a heap of evidence of boxers trying to fight in mixed rules, but they can’t find an answer for kicks.

 Is It Easier to Learn Boxing or Muay Thai?